The countdown is on! From 2030, the sale of new petrol and diesel vehicles will be banned in the UK - with hybrids facing the same fate in 2035.

 Only a few years ago, hybrid vehicles were considered to be the top choice for climate-conscious drivers, thanks to their fuel efficiency and semi-electric technology.

 The average petrol or diesel car should last for at least 10 years, so if you bought one today, you’d probably still get your money’s worth.
+And if you buy one a year of two before the sale, you could drive it into the 2040s.

 But if you like to change your car every few years, it’s worth noting that the upcoming ban could cause demand for petrol and diesel cars to go down.
 So they may start to lose value faster than before.

 It’s unlikely that everyone will run out and buy an electric car straight away, though.
-A lot of UK drivers buy their cars second hand, so there should be a market for petrol and diesel vehicles for a while.
+A lot of UK drivers buy their cars second-hand, so there should be a market for petrol and diesel vehicles for a while.

 The upside of depreciation is that you may soon find that traditional cars are cheaper to buy — especially if you’re buying a used car.
-But watch out — it may become more expensive to own a petrol or diesel car in the near future.
+But watch out: it may become more expensive to own a petrol or diesel car in the near future.

 As they become less common, repairing and servicing a petrol or diesel car could get more expensive, and it may get harder to find replacement parts.